Ranking by Lifts: A Cost-Benefit Approach to Large-Scale A/B Tests: Numerical Illustrations

 \subsection{Synthetic Data}

-We compare our procedure to the one-sided no correction, BH, and SC.
-Both the FDR controlling procedures ignore the gains by lifts.
-We suspect a significant increase in total lifts subject to the same control of the FDR when our method is used compared to existing state-of-the-art methods. \cite{berman2022false} inspired part of our setting.
-However, we vary the baseline (aka null) conversion rates and fix the difference from the non-null conversion rates.
-All results reported are an average of 400 replications.
-We assume one variation of the A/B test besides the baseline version.
+Using simulation, we compare our procedure to the one-sided no correction and two FDR control procedures:~adaptive BH \citep{benjamini2006adaptive}, and SC \citep{sun2007oracle}.
+Neither control procedures use the value of the lift in its objective.
+Because our method takes the lifts into account in the objective, we expect a significant increase in total lifts with the same level of the FDR when using our method compared to the other two. \cite{berman2022false} inspired part of our setting.
+However, we vary the baseline (aka null) conversion rates and fix the difference from the non-null conversion rates (the effect size).
+Hence, experiments with lower baseline conversion rates generate larger lifts.
+All simulation results we report are the average of 400 replications.
+We assume each experiment is an A/B test with one baseline (control) and one treatment variation.

-The baseline conversion rates are varied using a choice of beta distributions from uniform, i.e. (1, 1) to left-skewed, i.e.~Beta (1, 0.5) and Beta (1, 0.25).
-The difference between the non-null conversion rate and the baseline conversion rate is zero with a probability of 0.8 and with a size of positive and negative 0.01 with an equal remaining probability.
-Finally, we consider five thousand visitors for each baseline and non-baseline experiment.
-The platform is supposed to perform 2000 experiments in parallel or in the family of experiments for which the FDR control is desirable.
-The desirable alpha for all the FDR procedures is fixed at 0.05, as is the general convention.
-However, the insights for the results do not change with changing the alpha, for example, 0.01 or 0.1, that is, to more conservative or more liberal choices.
+We report three different simulations.
+Each simulation has 2,000 experiments, and each arm in the A/B test has 5,000 visitors.
+The baseline conversion rates follow a beta distribution:~uniform Beta(1, 1), mildly left-skewed Beta(1, 0.5), and highly left-skewed Beta (1, 0.25).
+The treatment effect, i.e., the difference between the non-null and baseline conversion rates, is zero with a probability of 0.8 and positive or negative 0.01 with a probability of 0.1 each.

+The desirable level of FDR control $\alpha$ is 0.05.
+However, the insights do not change for different levels of $\alpha$, i.e., more conservative (0.01) or more liberal (0.1).

+An essential part of our setup is to address experiments with heterogeneous baseline profits ($\Pi_i$).
+For every experiment, we draw $\Pi_i$ from gamma distributions with parameters (1, 1), (1/4, 1/4), and (1/9, 1/9).
+This results in a 3x3 design (3 baseline Beta distributions and 3 profit weight Gamma distributions).\footnote{We report only a selected share of these combinations as the insights do not change.} These Gamma distributions have a longer right tail with their means fixed at one, but the scale varies from one to three.